You Proof

 "You Proof" is a song by American country music singer Morgan Wallen.
 It was released as a promotional single on May 13, 2022, before being released to country radio on July 18, 2022.
-The song was written by Wallen, along with Ashley Gorley, Ernest Keith Smith, and Charlie Handsome and is the lead single from Wallen's third studio album One Thing at a Time.
+The song was written by Wallen, along with Ashley Gorley, Ernest Keith Smith, and Ryan Vojtesak and is the lead single from Wallen's third studio album One Thing at a Time.

 Content

-The song is about "drinking away the memory of a previous lover."
+The song is about "drinking away the memory of a previous lover".
 Its main instrument is acoustic guitar.

 Wallen released it to honor his 29th birthday.